Kondiaronk: Settlement of 1701 final Indian congress

-The next morning the Iroquois "shot the rapids to the main fire at Montreal, where they were greeted by the crash of artillery".
+The next morning the Haudenosaunee "shot the rapids to the main fire at Montreal, where they were greeted by the crash of artillery".
 They had scarcely disappeared when several hundred canoes carrying French allies appeared.
-This included Chippewas, Ottawas, Potawatomis, Hurons, Miamis, Winnebagos, Menominees, Sauks, Foxes, and Mascoutens.
+This included Ojibwe, Odawa, Potawatomis, Wyandot, Miamis, Ho-Chunk, Menominees, Sauks, Meskwaki, and Mascoutens.
 In total, over 700 Indians would be received to great ceremonies at the landing.
 The Calumet Dance was a specialty of the Far Indians, and it was done to the accompaniment of gourd rattles.
 The dance was greatly significant to making friends of their hosts and instilling a feeling of cooperation and alliance.
 By 25 July, negotiations between the tribes and the French were fully under way.
-Kondiaronk spoke of the difficulties and struggles encountered in the process of recovering Iroquois prisoners from the allies.
-He was suspicious of whether the Iroquois would comply in an exchange with sincerity or cheat them of their "nephews", that had been taken over the past 13 years of war.
+Kondiaronk spoke of the difficulties and struggles encountered in the process of recovering Haudenosaunee prisoners from the allies.
+He was suspicious of whether the Haudenosaunee would comply in an exchange with sincerity or cheat them of their "nephews", that had been taken over the past 13 years of war.
 He was concerned that the allies would be deceived, and yet, they were so determined to make peace that they were willing to leave their prisoners to display their good faith.
-The next day proved telling, however, as the Rat's suspicions were confirmed and the Iroquois admitted that they did not have the prisoners that they had promised to return.
+The next day proved telling, however, as the Rat's suspicions were confirmed and the Haudenosaunee admitted that they did not have the prisoners that they had promised to return.
 They defended themselves by saying that, as small children, the prisoners had been given to families for adoption.
-They were, the Iroquois said, not the masters of their young people.
-This explanation irritated the Hurons and Miamis, as they had, in their efforts, forced their Iroquois captives away from foster families to be returned.
+They were, the Haudenosaunee said, not the masters of their young people.
+This explanation irritated the Wyandot and Miamis, as they had, in their efforts, forced their Haudenosaunee captives away from foster families to be returned.
 The following days were full of deep discussion and argument.
-Kondiaronk, having persuaded his own and allied tribes to bring their Iroquois prisoners to Montreal, was angry and embarrassed about his failed efforts at an exchange.
+Kondiaronk, having persuaded his own and allied tribes to bring their Haudenosaunee prisoners to Montreal, was angry and embarrassed about his failed efforts at an exchange.
 He returned to his hut that night and prepared to speak severely in the next day's conference about the importance of cooperation and compromise.